Alexhuszagh/xcross/README.md

 make run
 run hello

 # Can also use Makefiles normally.
-Here we prefer shared linking,
+Here we prefer shared linking.
-# which also adds position-independent code.
-These environment
+# This environment only adds or removes the `-static` flag when
-# only add the `-fPIC` or `-static` flags: nothing else is modified.
+# compiling: nothing else is modified.
 cd ..
 source /toolchains/shared
 make